filecoin-project/community/CODE_OF_CONDUCT.md

 ## Avoid Marketing or Soliciting

-You are welcome to post endorsements of tools, products or services that you personally found useful, but please refrain from blatant advertising, marketing or any kind of spam.
+You are welcome to post endorsements of tools, products or services that you personally find useful, but please refrain from blatant advertising, marketing or any kind of spam.
 Selling commercial services or fundraising is not allowed.

 ## Reporting Violations of this Code of Conduct